aboutcode-org/fetchcode/README.md

 # fetchcode
-A library to reliabbly fetch code via HTTP, FTP and version control systems.
+A library to reliably fetch code via HTTP, FTP and version control systems.